Glossary of AI Development Terms

 Memory System

-Section titled “Memory System”Persistent storage of project-specific information.
-Cursor uses “Memories” feature, while Claude Code uses CLAUDE.md files and the /memory
+Section titled “Memory System”Persistent project-specific knowledge that survives between sessions.
+Cursor uses the “Memories” feature.
+Claude Code uses CLAUDE.md files and the /memory command.
+Codex uses AGENTS.md and its project configuration.

 Message Limit

-Section titled “Message Limit”Rate limiting mechanism based on number of interactions within a time window.
-Claude Code Pro allows ~45 messages per 5-hour session.
+Section titled “Message Limit”Rate limiting based on the number of interactions within a time window.
+Claude Code Pro allows roughly 10-40 messages per 5-hour session.
+Codex and Cursor have their own quota systems tied to subscription tiers.

 Multi-file Editing